hughrun/pocketsnack/README.md

 ## Getting started

-### Quick version

-1. make sure you have installed Python 3 and it is callable with `python3`
+1. make sure you have installed Python 3
-2. copy `settings-example.py` to `settings.py`
-3. create Pocket app and paste consumer key into `settings.py`
-4. run `bash install.sh` and follow the prompts
+2. download `pocketsnack` using git or the download link in **Releases**
+3. move into the top `pocketsnack` directory
+4. `pip3 install .` or if pip points to Python3, `pip install .`
+5. Edit `settings/settings.py`

-### Dependencies
+### Installing Python 3

-You will need Python 3.x installed and it must be called by `python3`, rather than `python`.
-These instructions, and the install script, assume you are using a Unix-like (Linux, BSD, MacOS) operating system.
-Microsoft Windows is not currently supported.
+You will need Python 3.x installed.
 On MacOS the easiest thing to do is to [install Python 3 using Homebrew](https://docs.brew.sh/Homebrew-and-Python): `brew install python`.

-The install script should install the `requests` module for you when you run `bash install.sh`.
-If you prefer, you can install it manually using **pip**: `pip3 install requests`

 ### Settings

-You will need to copy **settings-example.py** to a new file called **settings.py** before you start.
-You can do this however you like, but from the command line you could use `cp settings-example.py settings.py`, and then edit it with a text editor like `nano`.
+You will need to copy `settings/settings-example.py` to a new file - `settings/settings.py` before you start.
+You can do this however you like, but from the command line you could use `cp settings/settings-example.py settings/settings.py`, and then edit it with a text editor like `nano` or VS Code, but any text editor will do the job.

-You can adjust most settings, but the defaults in **settings-example.py** should be ok for most users.
-Check the comments in **settings.example.py** for an explanation of each setting.
+You can adjust most settings, but the defaults in `settings-example.py` should be ok for most users.
+Check the comments in `settings.example.py` for an explanation of each setting.

 ### Creating a Pocket consumer key for your app

 1. Log in to Pocket in a web browser
-2. Go to https://getpocket.com/developer and click 'CREATE NEW APP'
+2. Go to `https://getpocket.com/developer` and click 'CREATE NEW APP'
-3. Complete the form: you will need all permissions, and the platform should be 'Desktop (other)'
+3. Complete the form: you will need all permissions, and the platform should be _Desktop (other)_
-4. Your new app will show a 'consumer key', which you need to paste into the first line in settings.py
+4. Your new app will show a **consumer key**, which you need to paste into the first line in `settings.py`

-### Pocket access token
+### Authorising your app with a Pocket access token

 Pocket uses OAuth to confirm that your app has permission from your user account to do stuff in your account.
 This means you need to authorise the app before you can do anything else.
-Once you have copied you app consumer key into settings.py, when you run the `install.sh` bash script, this will run `authorise` for you.
-If you prefer to install manually, or want to change the Pocket account details, you should run `pocketsnack --authorise` to get your token (see below).
+Once you have copied your app consumer key into settings.py, run `pocketsnack --authorise` to get your token.

 You should now have a line at the bottom of settings.py saying something like `pocket_access_token = 'aa11bb-zz9900xx'`